Cape May Migration Tour

 What to Expect

-Most walking will be easy to moderate on trails and some sand.
-There is the possibility of one walk that could be a couple kilometers on sand.
+Most walking will be easy on this tour.
+There is the possibility of one walk that could be a couple km (up to 1 mile) on sand.
 Our attempt for marsh birds will involve the guide putting on his rubber boats and walking into water, but participants don’t have to do this, though if they want to either have rubber boots or accept getting one’s feet wet!

 Featured Wildlife